 Once you remove your mask, lock in hydration with a serum and moisturizer.
-This final step is an important one to amplify the benefits of your facial.
+This final step to your self-care, at home clean facial is an important one to amplify the benefits of your facial.
 Apply a generous amount of moisturizer and massage gently into your face.
 Many of us will find that a gentle massage around the jaw and temple will relieve tensions that we hold throughout the day and gentle taps around the eyes and cheek bones reduce puffiness.

 Serums and oils provide a soothing and protective barrier for your skin.
 After all of the exfoliation and oil removal, it's even more important to allow skin to heal and regenerate.
 Klei's Avocado and Rosehip Nourish Treatment Oil deeply moisturizes and protects skin with a powerful blend of healing oils - borage, squalane, and seabuckthorn.